The Wonderful World of Willows

 Salix pierotii was described by Friedrich Anton Wilhelm Miquel and named after Jacques Pierot, an early 19th century French Botanist who sadly died at the age of 29!
 This native to China, Russia, Japan and Korea can reach heights of 20–50ft; with bark dark grayish yellow or grayish brown.
 I received my cuttings through the generosity of the Arnold Arboretum and the Morton Arboretum (as S. jessoensis).
 I don't agree with taxonomists that say this is Salix koreensis as I have both species and they are very different.

 It is easy to recognize this tree in leaf, as it has a very distinctive growth pattern and can't be mistaken for any other species that I'm aware of.
 The upright-branched tree has a shape reminiscent of Zelkova, that is related to and similar to the English Elm.
 Pierotii has dark grayish yellow or grayish brown, flaky bark.
 Branchlets brown, grayish green, or grayish yellow; downy when young, hairless at maturity.
 Flower buds reddish brown, oval shaped, pubescent when young, apex acute.
 Stipules lance-shaped, small; petiole 2-5 mm, downy; leaf blade lanceolate or lanceolate-oblong, 3-5in long by 1–1.5in wide broadest below middle, glaucous underneath, upper surface green; hairless, downy along veins or glabrous, densely downy when young, margins shallow toothed, tips long acuminate.
-Male catkin 1in × 1/4in, stemless, with leaflets at base; anthers reddish purple.
+Our plants flowered for the first time in 2018 with male catkins 1in × 1/4in, stemless, leaflets at base; anthers reddish purple.
 Female catkin ellipsoid-oblong, 1/2in × 1/4in.
-Flowers in April and May, but we are still awaiting our first catkins!
+Flowers in April and May.
 It must have a sunny situation in not too moist soil and prefers a sandy-loamy, gritty-loamy or sandy clay soil.
 However, mine thrive in wet, clay-based loam.

 USES: as an ornamental tree; screen, windbreak.
 Too twiggy for basketry.